 Why Do Stink Bugs Get Inside?

 Your home is not an appropriate stink bug habitat, so why do they get inside?
 These insects are overwintering pests.
 When temperatures outside begin to dip, stink bugs start looking for places to hide.
 While they can hide under rocks and under the bark of trees, your home is a lot nicer.
-Once winter has passed, stink bugs will try to exit your home.
+Once winter has passed, stink bugs will try to exit your Charlotte home.
 When they do, they can appear in your common areas during the spring.

 What Attracts Stink Bugs To My Home?

 The exterior of your home probably isn't a stink bug habitat either, so why do stink bugs come to your home in the fall?
 In nature, stink bugs find sun-warmed surfaces, such as the face of a boulder, to warm themselves on.
 If you have Southern exposure on your home, you may find these insects warming themselves on your exterior.
-But this isn't the only reason they may choose your home.
+But this isn't the only reason stink bugs may choose your home.